the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 EM-806 Implant is required for all Nestors & Guardians.

 **Basic skills are a minimum** you can not have any starter level skills.
-The same rules apply as the DPS, be able to fully online your ship and have the armor compensation skills to 4.
+You need to be able to fully online your ship.

 - Exception: **TDF_ONI_HQ_STARTER_LOGI4** (Sensor Linking 3, Logistics Cruiser 4 Allowed)